betaflight/betaflight.com/readme.md

 # Uses NANOGEN module

-## Setup your environment varialbles
+## Setup your environment variables
 You will need to set environment variables for your github username and token for the build script to complete successfully How to generate a github personal access token: [https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token]